burzum/cakephp-user-tools/readme.md

 ## The User Behavior

 This behavior contains almost everything that is commonly needed for dealing with user registration, password reset and every days tasks.
+The behaviour is thought to be used with your user model, not any none user related model.

 ```php
 class User extends AppModel {